A dog can locate the source of a sound in 1/600 of a second and can hear sounds four times farther away than a human can.

 While not the best when it comes to sight, dogs have a keen sense of hearing, and can hear sounds at 4 times the distance of humans.

-With love and a little patience, dogs can learn to walk backwards, salute and bow.
+With love and a little patience, dogs can learn to walk backward, salute and bow.

 Wow, check out those choppers!
 Puppies have 28 teeth and normal adult dogs have 42.